AugustineKdu/frameworkP/README.md

 - When a user joins a chat group, the `joinRoom` event is emitted from the client to the server.
 - The server then updates the user's current chat group and broadcasts any new messages to that group.
 - The Angular `ChatComponent` listens for these messages and updates its display when a new message is received.

+---

+## Data Persistence

+- The server uses JSON files to persistently store the state of chat groups.
+- Data is loaded from the JSON file when the server starts and saved back to the JSON file whenever there are changes to the chat groups.